kanaria69/Mainecoco/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.